dreski3/FundMe/README.md

   - [Estimate gas](#estimate-gas)
 - [Formatting](#formatting)

-This project is apart of the Hardhat FreeCodeCamp video.
+This project is part of the Patrick Collins Solidity video.

 # Getting Started